zerafachris/onyx-cz/README.md

 References [here](https://github.com/onyx-dot-app/onyx/tree/main/deployment).

+## 🔍 Other Notable Benefits of Onyx
+- Custom deep learning models for indexing and inference time, only through Onyx + learning from user feedback.
+- Flexible security features like SSO (OIDC/SAML/OAuth2), RBAC, encryption of credentials, etc.
+- Knowledge curation features like document-sets, query history, usage analytics, etc.
+- Scalable deployment options tested up to many tens of thousands users and hundreds of millions of documents.

 ## 🚧 Roadmap
-- Extensions to the Chrome Plugin
-- Latest methods in information retrieval (StructRAG, LightGraphRAG, etc.)
+- New methods in information retrieval (StructRAG, LightGraphRAG, etc.)
 - Personalized Search
 - Organizational understanding and ability to locate and suggest experts from your team.
 - Code Search
 - SQL and Structured Query Language

-## 🔍 Other Notable Benefits of Onyx
-- Custom deep learning models only through Onyx + learn from user feedback.
-- Flexible security features like SSO (OIDC/SAML/OAuth2), RBAC, encryption of credentials, etc.
-- Knowledge curation features like document-sets, query history, usage analytics, etc.
-- Scalable deployment options tested up to many tens of thousands users and hundreds of millions of documents.

 ## 🔌 Connectors